MartinEesmaa/VVCEasy/README.md

 lemmy.world (c/VVC) | https://lemmy.world/c/vvc
 lemmy.world (c/VVCEasy) | https://lemmy.world/c/vvceasy

-*Note: Please note of my first language is Estonian and not native with English language.
-Some English words may be errors with incomprehensible.*
+*Note: Please note my first language is Estonian and not natively with English language.
+Some English words may be incorrect and incomprehensible.*

 # All lists